vikejs/vike/README.md

   // The route parameter of `/star-wars/:movieId` is available at `contextProps.movieId` const { movieId } = contextProps;

+  // `.page.server.js` files always run in Node.js; we can use SQL/ORM queries here.
-  // We could also use a SQL/ORM query here const response = await fetch(`https://swapi.dev/api/films/${movieId}`) let movie = await response.json();
+  const response = await fetch(`https://swapi.dev/api/films/${movieId}`)

-  // We send `movie` to the browser; we select only the data we
-  // need in order to minimize what is sent over the network. const { title, release_date, director } = movie;
-  movie = { title, release_date, director };
+  let movie = await response.json();

-  // The render and hydrate functions we defined earlier use `contextProps.pageProps`.
+  // The render/hydrate functions we defined earlier use `contextProps.pageProps`.
   // This is where we define `contextProps.pageProps`. const pageProps = { movie };

   // `pageProps` is now available at `contextProps.pageProps` return { pageProps };

-  // We could have `return { movie }` instead, but we use an object `pageProps` as
-  // convenience to hold all props of the page's root React component in one place.
 }

-// By default `contextProps` are available only on the server; we use `passToClient` to
+// By default `contextProps` are available only on the server.
+But our hydrate function
+// we defined earlier runs in the browser and uses `contextProps.pageProps`.
+We use
-// tell `vite-plugin-ssr` to serialize and pass `contextProps.pageProps` to the browser. export const passToClient = ["pageProps"];
+// `passToClient` to tell `vite-plugin-ssr` to serialize and make `contextProps.pageProps`
+// available in the browser.
+export const passToClient = ["pageProps"];
 ```

-The `addContextProps()` hook always runs in Node.js,
-which means SQL/ORM queries can be used to fetch data.
+Note that `vite-plugin-ssr` doesn't know anything about `pageProps`: it's an object we created to
+conveniently hold all props of the root React component.
+(We could have defined `movie` directly on `contextProps.movie` but it's cumbersome:
+our render/hydrate function would then need to know what `contextProps` should be passed to the root React component, whereas with `contextProps.pageProps` our render/hydrate function can simple pass `contextProps.pageProps` to the root React component.)

-That's it, and we have actually already seen most of `vite-plugin-ssr`'s interface.
+That's it, we have seen most of `vite-plugin-ssr`'s interface;

-Thanks to the `render()` hook
-you keep full control over how your pages are rendered,
-and thanks to `.page.client.js`,
-you keep full control over the browser-side code.
-This makes it *easy* and *natural* to use `vite-plugin-ssr` with any tool you want.

-In short: `vite-plugin-ssr` is not only the most flexible, but also the easiest SSR tool out there.
+not only is `vite-plugin-ssr` flexible but also simple and easy to use.

 </details>